fabio-echegaray/fileops/readme.md

 ## Features
 ### Ability to write configuration files for volume export and movie rendering
 This feature helps to programmatically render different versions of the data.
+For example, it is possible to export the data in volumetric formats using either OpenVDB or the VTK library.
-For example, it is possible to render each channel separately, or in a composite image;
+Similarly, it can render the data in a movie format using each channel separately, or in a composite image.
-for more details, see the project that consumes these configuration files: https://github.com/fabio-echegaray/movie-render.
+For more details, see the project that consumes these configuration files: https://github.com/fabio-echegaray/movie-render.
 I'm currently working on the declarative grammar of this feature to make it consistent.

 ### Formats currently supported